siegeon/magic.lambda.mime/README.md

 ## Cryptography

-**Notice** - The PGP parts was take out of the library starting from version 9.9.8, since it was a piece of gabbage, due to dependencies upon GnuPG, the file system, etc. At some point we might re-introduce these parts into the library, but if this is a problem, make sure you use a version _before_ version 9.9.8 of the library.
+**Notice** - The PGP parts was take out of the library starting from version 9.9.8, since it was a piece of cabbage, due to dependencies upon GnuPG, the local file system to resolve PGP key pairs, etc. At some point we might re-introduce these parts into the library, but if this is a problem for you, make sure you use a version _before_ version 9.9.8 of the library.

 ## Project website